CVanderbilt/ft_containers_42/README.md

   - add const_iterators

 - General:
+  - Create a test framework to test each feature of my container and compare its speed against the official container
   - Check for usages of ```*.d``` and ```*->d``` see if they are being used properly (not assigning ```a.d = b.d``` but ```*(a.d)=*(b.d))```
   - Check if we need to free/destroy allocators and comparators
   - iterators_traits, reverse_iterator, enable_if, is_integral, equal/lexicographical com-